cisagov/manage.get.gov/docs/architecture/decisions/0025-caching.md

 See ticket [#1371](https://github.com/cisagov/manage.get.gov/issues/1371)for more information.

-**Option 2:** Leave things as-is (we had some discussion on whether or not caching staic pages will make enough of a difference to be worth the effort)
+**Option 2:** Leave things as-is (we had some discussion on whether or not caching static pages will make enough of a difference to be worth the effort)

 ## Decision